 Jon Jacob is a writer, online content producer and award-winning BBC editor with over 15 years experience in the media industry, plus on-air tech-reporting and extensive multimedia production experience.

 John Egan is a Canadian Eurovision obsessive currently based in New Zealand.
 In addition to his contributions here, he’s the proprietor of 58points.com and its data-driven perspective on the world’s favourite song contest.
 All of which is given to the world out of love.
 To pay his mortgage he works here.
 You can find more out about John here.

 British Academy (BAFTA) nominated broadcaster and writer Ewan Spence is the voice behind The Unofficial Eurovision Song Contest Podcast and one of the driving forces behind ESC Insight.
 Having had an online presence since 1994, he is a noted commentator around the intersection of the media, internet, technology, mobility and how it affects us all.
-Based in Edinburgh, Scotland, his work has appeared on the BBC, The Stage, STV, and The Times.
+Based in Edinburgh, Scotland, his work has appeared on the BBC, The Stage, STV, and The Times

 Sharleen was born, bred and still resides in Sydney Australia.
 For the past 12 years she has worked as a freelance journalist and PR specialist for various interests and events such as Melbourne International Comedy Festival, Edinburgh Fringe Festival, Pacific Circle Music Convention (Australia), the University of Western Sydney, and the Melbourne International Film Festival.
 Her works have been published in both the UK and Australia, both online and print including Scottish magazine The List, Melbournes’ Beat street press, and in fan club magazines for cult TV shows – Red Dwarf, Press Gang, and the Eurovision Song Contest.
-This is her first online foray into the serious world of Eurovision.